NatickYT/MCBE-ZC/README.md

 - Each Branch Is A Version

 ## Instructions
+- Goto The Branch For The Version You Want
+- Goto Releases
 - Download The .mcaddon
 - Open The .mcaddon
 - Select Pack In Settings > Global Packs